Too Much Saturated Fat Still Causes Heart Disease

 Not the first study on saturated fats and heart disease

 Dietary fat research is no spring chicken.
-Many studies over the past four decades, with thousands of people, have shown that diets with reduced levels of saturated fats and increased levels of complex carbohydrates have a beneficial effect upon the heart.
+Many studies over the past four decades, with thousands of people, have shown that diets with reduced levels of saturated fats and increased levels of complex carbohydrates have a beneficial effect on the heart.

 This reality that diets that load up on saturated fat have a negative effect upon heart health was confirmed in a 2015 Cochrane Library study that included 59,000 people and 17 large randomized controlled trials.
 The 2015 meta-analysis from the UK’s Norwich Medical School found that when saturated fats are reduced, cardiovascular events – heart attacks and strokes – are reduced by 17 percent.